 A DACA renewal package generally consists of three different forms.
 Every time a DACA recipient wants to renew status, he or she must submit the following forms:

-Even if the applicant won’t be working, he or she must submit Form I-765.
+Even if the applicant will not be working, he or she must submit Form I-765.
 This form is also what generates the photo identification.
 Form I-765 is the only form with a fee.
-Although the government has proposed to add a fee to Form I-821D, the total DACA renewal cost is from Form I-765 and the associated biometric screening fee.
-The fee to renew DACA is $495.
+Presently, the fee to renew DACA is $495.

 DACA Fee Exemption

 A fee exemption for DACA is available in very limited circumstances.
-To be considered for a fee exemption you must submit a letter and supporting documents demonstrating that you meet one of the following conditions:
+To be considered for a fee exemption, submit a letter and supporting documents demonstrating that you meet one of the following conditions:

 - You are under 18 years of age, homeless, in foster care, or under 18 years of age and otherwise lacking any parental or other familial support and your income is less than 150% of the U.S. poverty level;